Generalized Zurek's bound on the cost of an individual classical or quantum computation: Relation to prior work

 \section{Relation to prior work}

-We briefly compare our result with prior work.
+We briefly compare our results with prior work.

-We first consider Zurek's bound (\ref{eq:zurek0}) \citep{zure89a}.
-That result is a special case of (\ref{eq:resInt}), which applies to deterministic computations ($\log p(x\vert y)=0$).
-Our bound is more general in that it also applies to noisy processes, and it explicitly highlights the dependence on protocol complexity.
-Perhaps more importantly, our bound is derived in a rigorous fashion from a Hamiltonian formulation, which applies to both classical and quantum systems, and which avoids certain problematic aspects of the original derivation (see also discussion in \citep{wolpert2019stochastic,kolchinsky2020thermodynamic}).
+We first consider Zurek's bound (\ref{eq:zurek0}), as proposed in Ref.~\citep{zure89a}.
+That result is a special case of (\ref{eq:resInt2Simpler}), which applies to deterministic computations ($-\log p(x\vert y)=0$).
+Our bound is more general because it also applies to noisy processes, and because it explicitly highlights the dependence on protocol complexity.
+Perhaps more importantly, our bound is derived from a Hamiltonian formulation, which extends it to both quantum and classical systems while avoiding certain problematic aspects of the original derivation (see also discussion in \citep{wolpert2019stochastic,kolchinsky2020thermodynamic}).

 Let us review the derivation of the original result, which used a two-step process \citep{zure89a}.
 First, the input $x$ is mapped to the pair of strings $(y,s)$, where $s$ is an auxiliary binary string that allows $x$ to be recovered from $(y,s)$ using some computer program.
-By construction, the first step is logically reversible, so in principle it can be carried out without generating heat.
-Second, the string $s$, which is stored in $\ell(s)$ binary degrees of freedom $s$, is reset to all 0s.
-The cost of this is argued to be ${\textstyle \frac{\beta}{\ln2}}Q\ge\ell(s)$, as follows from Landauer's bound (\ref{eq:landauer0}).
+By construction, this first step is logically reversible, so in principle it can be carried out without generating heat.
+Second, the string $s$, which is stored in $\ell(s)$ binary degrees of freedom, is reset to all 0s.
+The cost of this erasure was argued to be $Q\ge\lntbIn\ell(s)$, as follows from Landauer's bound (\ref{eq:landauer0}).
 Finally, (\ref{eq:zurek0}) follows since $x$ is decodable from $s$ and $y$, therefore $\ell(s)\ge K(x\vert y)+O(1)$ according to the definition of conditional Kolmogorov complexity (\ref{eq:kdef}) (here $O(1)$ is a constant that reflects the choice of the universal computer).